SarielMa/SPIE2024-code/ObjectDetection/README.md

 train.py to train the basic model

-train_PGD.py to train the vanilla adversarial Training
+train_PGD.py to train the vanilla adversarial Training (VAT)

-train_AMAT.py to train the our proposed defense method
+train_AMAT.py to train our proposed defense method

+train_TE.py to train the TEAT adversarial training.